laravel-doctrine/docs/fluent/reference.md

 | `$builder->listen()->postFlush(EventListener::class)`               | The postFlush event occurs at the end of a flush operation. |
 | `$builder->listen()->onClear(EventListener::class)`                 | The onClear event occurs when the EntityManager#clear() operation is invoked, after all references to entities have been removed from the unit of work. |

-Please note that **Lifecycle Events are triggered for all entities.** It is the responsibility of the listeners and subscribers to check if the entity is of a type it wants to handle.
+Please note that when using a listener **Lifecycle Events are triggered for all entities.** It is the responsibility of the listeners to check if the entity is of a type it wants to handle.

 ### Lifecycle Callback

-_Lifecycle Callbacks_ are a **subset** of _Lifecycle Events_ that are defined on an Entity class and are triggered whenever an instance of that Entity experiences a relevant Event.
+_Lifecycle Callbacks_ can be triggered for a **subset** of _Lifecycle Events_.
+A callback is defined on an Entity class and are triggered when an instance of that Entity experiences a relevant Event.

+Like listeners the callback method will receive a specific instance of `EventArgs`, depending on the event type.

 You must define the method to be called in the **class** of the Entity the _Lifecycle Callback_ is being mapped to.